HantosNorbert/Raymarching-in-Jack/README.md

 However, Jack has a few features that comes in handy, such as class/object definition; references to objects; static (class level), field (object level) and local variables; function calls; branching and looping; and a few more.
 Integer multiplication, integer division and integer square root are supported by the operating system and implemented on software side.

 The screen of the Hack machine (and thus what is supported by the provided operating system) is $256 \times 512$.
 While the resolution is acceptable, we have no way to use colors or even grayscale images.
-But there is a solution called [dither](https://en.wikipedia.org/wiki/Dither) which allows us to mimic a grayscale image using only binary colors.
+But there is a solution called [dither](https://en.wikipedia.org/wiki/Dither) which allows us to mimic a grayscale image using only binary pixels.

 ## Key Implementation Steps